Cradmon/CodeSamples/README.md

 They focus on well known algorithms, firstly creating code that works(reliability), then refactoring to improve performance, readability and flexibility.

 The goal of this project is two-fold:
-* To help others improve the reasoning behind their code and
+* To improve the reasoning behind my own code and
-* To improve the reasoning behind my own code.
+* to help others improve the reasoning behind their code.

 Any potential improvements to the code, or questions about any decisions are welcome.
 Just create an issue and we can discuss it.